-a) All new first year and transfer students who have neither advanced placement credit nor transfer credit for MATH 151 - Calculus I are required to take the mathematics placement test.
+• All new freshman and transfer students who have neither Advanced Placement credit nor transfer credit for MATH 151 - Calculus I are required to take the mathematics placement test.

-b) All new first year and transfer students who have neither advanced placement credit nor transfer credit for COM 101 - University Writing are required to demonstrate writing proficiency in one of two ways.
-They may either pass the writing placement exam prior to enrollment or receive a C or better in COM 101 during their first year of attendance.

-c) Students in chemical engineering who have neither advanced placement credit nor transfer credit for CHEM 124 - General Chemistry are required to take the chemistry placement test.
+- All new freshman and transfer students who have neither Advanced Placement credit nor transfer credit for COM 101 - University Writing are required to demonstrate writing proficiency in one of two ways.
+They may either pass the writing placement exam prior to enrollment or receive a "C" or better in COM 101 during their first year of attendance. - Students in chemical engineering who have neither Advanced Placement credit nor transfer credit for CHEM 124 - General Chemistry are required to take the chemistry placement test.

-Full-Time Transfer Admission for Domestic Students
+Full-Time Transfer Admission